How to Analyze Your Games to Improve Your Opening Repertoire

 Game analysis is not a one-time project.
 Theory shifts, your opponents shift, your own style shifts.
 The players who keep improving treat their repertoire like a living document - never finished, just more accurate this month than last month.

-- Schedule weekly or biweekly 30–60 minute reviews of your newest games.
-Block the time on your calendar; if you don't, it won't happen.
+- Schedule weekly or biweekly 30-60 minute reviews of your newest games.
+Block the time on your calendar; if you do not, it will not happen.

-- Run repertoire reports against updated master databases to catch theoretical shifts.
-Lichess's opening explorer and ChessBase MegaDatabase both update frequently.
+- Run repertoire reports against updated master collections to catch theoretical shifts.
+The major opening references update frequently.

 - Track results by line.
 Replace a branch that underperforms after 20-30 tries despite work - persistence beyond that point usually signals the line is a poor fit for your style, not a matter of more practice.